-All male survivors of sexual abuse have access to a sustainable national network of appropriate high quality support services
+All male survivors of sexual violence have access to a sustainable national network of appropriate, high-quality support services.

 Always on purpose

 Putting survivors first and always acting in their best interests; always seeking ways to improve their wellbeing.

 He mahi i roto i te whai tikanga, i te whai whakaaro me te pono tonu; he mahi tūturu ki te whakamana me te whakaawe i ngā tikanga ngaio ki tōna ikeikenga.

 Always ethical, open and honest